lil-lab/cb2/README.md

 Launch the server on your desktop with:

 ```
-python3 -m server.main --config_filepath="server/config/local-config.json"
+python3 -m server.main --config_filepath="server/config/local-config.yaml"
 ```

 To launch the server on a deployment machine, you'll want to use the SystemD daemon.
 This can be installed with the `deploy/deploy.sh` script.
-It makes use of the special config file `config/server-config.json`.
+It makes use of the special config file `server/config/server-config.yaml`.

 When you're done, you can quit the python venv with `deactivate` on the command line.

 ### Client

-The client is a Unity project developed using `Version 2020.3.25f1`.
+The client is a Unity project developed using Unity `Version 2020.3.25f1`.
 This is contained in the `game/` directory.
 No setup should be necessary, just open the project in Unity.

 ### Deploying the server to a new machine.